obengwilliam/awesome-me/clean-coder/chaper2.md

 -  Professional become heroes not because they try to be but when they get a job done well, on time and on a budget.
 -  Acking unprofessionally will always reap unprofessional results
 -  Saying yes to dropping your professional discipline is never the way to go

+# Time management
+- Profesionals are aware of the high cost of meetings and therefore are careful about meetings because they code to write  and their schedules to meet.
+- Only accept meetings that your participation is significantly necessary to the job you are doing now.
+- Be careful with meetings that just interesting , choose wisely.
+- Sometimes you will have to confront a senior manager concerning meetings you have been invited to.
+- A good manager will always try to keep you out of meetings.
+- When a meeting is getting boring **leave**(Do it nicely)
+- A meeting should have a clear Agenda and Goal
+- Stand up meetings(What i did yesterday, what am i going to do today , whats in my way)- 1 min.
+-